louisaaronmiller/PDEproject/README.md

 `PDEPROJECT.py` is the final version of the Python code used for the project.

-`PDELOUISMILLER.pdf` details the written project.
+`PDEPROJECTFINAL.pdf` details the written project.